High order paracontrolled calculus: A toolkit for paracontrolled calculus

+and prove some continuity results and some expansion property of ${\sf R}^\circ$ with respect to its first two arguments.

-In addition to the above continuity results for the commutator/corrector and their iterates, we shall also need 'expansion'/continuity results for some iterated paraproducts.
-This requires the introduction of a notation for a particular difference operator on functions.
-We give here its definition in the model setting of the time-independent flat torus and refer the reader to Appendix \ref{Subsectionapp2} for the description of how things work in the parabolic setting.
+\textsl{In this section, we define and state continuity results for the swap and merging operators $\sf S$ and $\sf R$ defined below.
+We prove here some of the results in the model setting of the time-independent flat torus and refer the reader to Appendix \ref{Subsectionapp2} for the description of how things work in the parabolic setting.}